Mikun18/static-netflix-clone/README.md

 # static-netflix-clone
 This is a netflix home-page clone

-This repo is not responsive yet, view only in a full screen.
+This repo is not responsive yet, view only on a full screen.